What is a shroud?

 What does a burial shroud look like?

 Depending on the religious beliefs of the person who died and the reason why they’re being buried in a shroud, each one can look a little different.
 Most traditional burials shrouds are white.
 Some are handmade and simple.
 And some can be decorated with embroidery.
 But non-traditional shrouds can be colourful.
 Those who choose a natural burial shroud for environmental reasons may choose something made of hemp or wool.
-Read more below on the different types of shroud used by different religions.

 Burial shrouds from different religions